AkshuDev/PHardwareITK/README.md

 2. PySDL2-DLL (**pip install pysdl2-dll**)
 3. PyOpenGL (**pip install PyOpenGL**)

-NOTE: All these are for the gui toolkit.
+***NOTE: All these are for the gui toolkit, if you want you can use the native PheonixIon framework instead***

 # Contributing